PhD Programs

 Would you recommend the College of Engineering to new applicants?

 To the new applicants, UIC COE offers a rigorous academic curriculum, renowned faculty members, and state-of-the-art research facilities, providing students with an exceptional educational experience.
-Additionally, UIC’s location in the vibrant city of Chicago offers unparalleled opportunities for cultural enrichment, professional networking, and experiential learning.
-With its commitment to excellence in education and research, the College of Engineering at UIC prepares students for successful careers in engineering and equips them with the skills and knowledge needed to make meaningful contributions to society.
+UIC’s location in the vibrant city of Chicago offers unparalleled opportunities for cultural enrichment, professional networking, and experiential learning.

 One-sentence “Words of wisdom” to share with students: